victorfu14/victorfu14.github.io/header/about.markdown

 title: About
 permalink: /about/
 ---
-I'm Yiwei (YEE-WAY), an undergraduate student majoring in Mathematics and Computer Science at University of Michigan.
-This is very likely to be a random place where I keep records of my writing, academic things, and pastime.
+> This is a more detailed introduction, I guess?

+I'm Yiwei (yee-way) Fu (foo), a masters student in machine learning at Carnegie Mellon University.
+Previously I was an undergraduate student at University of Michigan majoring in Honors Mathematics and Computer Science.

+My research interest is in the privacy, safety, and security of machine learning, especially their connections with each other.
+I'm broadly interested in differential privacy, safety and alignment of generative models, and efficient and secure machine learning systems.

-I love exploring a lot of fields.
+However, I do love exploring a lot of fields.
+I am also interested in ML's applications in science/social science research.
 I did Chemistry Olympiad during high school (although without any remarkable achievements), and am interested in science disciplines in general besides math and CS (which I major in).
 Pure theoretical stuff are absolutely cool, but I like applied things just as much.

 ![someFunnyComic](../assets/images/about/fieldPurity.png)